Sykehuset Levanger Station

-Sykehuset Levanger Station (Sykehuset Levanger holdeplass), previously Innherred Sykehus Station (Innherred sykehus holdeplass), was a railway station located in the town of Levanger in the municipality of Levanger in Trøndelag county, Norway.
+Sykehuset Levanger Station (Sykehuset Levanger holdeplass), previously Innherred Sykehus Station (Innherred sykehus holdeplass), was a railway station located in the town of Levanger in Levanger Municipality in Trøndelag county, Norway.
 It was located on the Nordland Line.
 The station was located adjacent to Levanger Hospital (Sykehuset Levanger).
 The station was served hourly by the Trøndelag Commuter Rail service operated by the Norwegian State Railways between Steinkjer and Trondheim using Class 92 trains.
 Until it closed on 11 December 2010, it was among the most used stations of the commuter rail.

 Facilities

 The station was located on the Nordland Line in the southern part of the town of Levanger, adjacent to Levanger Hospital.
 The hospital is among the largest workplaces in the county, which also has a high degree of commuters from other towns and villages along the line.
 The station also generates riderships from patients and is located closer to one of the campuses of Levanger Upper Secondary School.
 The station had an annual ridership of between 80,000 and 90,000.
 The station had a single platform, a small shed, and bicycle parking.
 The station was unstaffed and lacked ticket machines.